AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Motivating Examples Architecture Overview

+We therefore design \oursystem that executes the API-level logging and helps analysts identify the path matched with the logs on the target app's CFG. \Cref{fig:overview} depicts the overall architecture of \oursystem that contains two modules.

-\textbf{Logging Module.} The module is deployed on users' Android devices to capture the invocations of specified Android APIs when users interact with apps.
-The logs are then fetched from the devices and sent to the manufacturers' servers for the following analysis.
+\textbf{Logging Module.} The module is deployed on users' Android devices or the configured emulators to capture the invocations of specified Android APIs when the target apps run in realtime, where the logged contents are elaborated to facilitate the log matching.
+The logs are then sent to \textit{Matching Module} for the following analysis.

-\textbf{Matching Module.} The module is run on servers of device manufacturers to reveal the contextual information of app behaviors by the logs received from the logging module.
-It first obtains the APK file from app markets according to the logs.
-Then it analyzes the app's bytecode to build the CFG, on which it identifies the path matched with the logs.
-To achieve a precise and efficient log matching, it performs a divide and conquer strategy to position each matched node individually.
-The path contains contextual information on which security analysts can leverage different methods (\eg, manual checking, trigger analysis, API usage analysis) to extract concerned evidence for assessing the malice of the app's behaviors.
+\textbf{Matching Module.} The module is run offline to reveal contextual information of app behaviors by the logs received from \textit{Logging Module}.
+It obtains the APK file from app markets or the Internet according to the logs.
+Then it achieves the log matching as follows.
+It preprocesses the app code and the logs to output supergraphs and log segments respectively.
+The supergraph combines CFGs and the callgraph (\ie, CG) of the app.
+Next, it positions each log point matched with a log record on the corresponding supergraph individually and then explores a path to connect the log points.